GoogleCloudPlatform/spanner-migration-tool/README.md

 `-schema-only` Specifies that only schema processing will be performed.
 Any data in the source database will be ignored.

+`-data-only` Specifies that only data migration will be performed.
+A spanner database will be created based on the schema state provided by a session file (`-session`) and data will be migrated.

+`-session` Specifies a session file that contains all schema and data conversion state endcoded as JSON.

 ## Example Usage

 Details on HarbourBridge example usage for PostgreSQL and MySQL can be